cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## DH-OPRF instantiation and detailed specification

 The above description of DH-OPRF is generic and applicable to any cyclic group.
-Detailed specification for concrete implementations of DH-OPEF can be found in
+Detailed specification for concrete implementations of DH-OPRF can be found in
 {{I-D.irtf-cfrg-voprf}} which defines several instantiation suites for DH-OPRF, including the choice of hash-to-curve functions (denoted H' above) as detailed in {{I-D.irtf-cfrg-hash-to-curve}}.